 Thank you for your interest in the Mohonk Preserve Deer Management Program.

 Hunting Permit Registration for the 2017 season has closed.

 Please check back in August 2018 for details on the 2018 hunting season and registration.

 How does hunting help the Preserve?

-In our forests, deer are heavy consumers of saplings and other vegetation, and many areas are simply not regenerating.
+In our forests, deer are heavy consumers of saplings and other vegetation, and many areas of forest are simply not regenerating.
 At high risk are native plants like orchids and wildflowers, food sources of many animals, and critical nesting areas for birds like ruffed grouse, wood thrush, and warblers.

 Deer hunting is widely recognized throughout the Northeast as a useful tool for maintaining healthy forests that can regenerate and support diverse plants and animals.
 The Preserve’s hunting and deer management policies are based on conservation goals and rooted in science, including more than 80 years of research on the nature of the Shawangunks.

 Our program follows both New York State and our own permitting and safety regulations.
 Hunters are required to bring their deer to check stations, or have it checked by a Ranger, allowing researchers to collect information (for example age and sex) so that we can monitor and help ensure the herd’s health over time.
 This is one of the research activities underway at the Preserve to understand and address the role of deer in the environment.